-Farm improvements from last year include (a.) an irrigation system comprised of a 40 horsepower (hp) electric well pump, located along the southeastern edge of the 30-acre portion within the property, (b.) underground concrete pipes for irrigation, and (c.) above ground power lines that connect the electric well pump to two other electric well pumps located offsite on an adjacent parcel to the southwest, which is under the same ownership as the Mohamed Property (City of Elk Grove 2009).
-The remaining non-farmed acreage within the property includes a single interior dirt road that begins near the central-northwestern end of the property and continues through the center of the property along the edge between the 30-acre and the 50-acre portions of the property until it terminates at the southeastern end of the property at the levee (see photo P1-SE; Appendix B).
+Farm improvements documented in the 2010 easement monitoring report (City of Elk Grove 2010) include (a.) an irrigation system comprised of a 40 horsepower (hp) electric well pump, located along the southeastern edge of the 30-acre portion within the property, (b.) underground concrete pipes for irrigation, and (c.) above ground power lines that connect the electric well pump to two other electric well pumps located offsite on an adjacent parcel to the southwest, which is under the same ownership as the Mohamed Property.
+The remaining nonfarmed acreage within the property includes a single interior dirt road that begins near the central-northwestern end of the property and continues through the center of the property along the edge between the 30-acre and the 50-acre portions of the property until it terminates at the southeastern end of the property at the levee (see photo P1-SE; Appendix B).